WladSchmidt/my-ask-book/README.md

-My Ask Book is a social web app where users can create question notebooks, connect with friends, answer questions, and chat in real time.
+My Ask Book is an interactive social web app where users can create question notebooks, add friends, answer each other's questions, and chat in real time.

+The idea behind this project was inspired by the question notebooks that were very popular in Brazil during the 90s, where friends would write questions in a notebook and pass it around so others could answer them.

+This project aims to recreate that nostalgic experience in a digital and interactive way.

-This project was created as part of my learning process in programming.
-The development was assisted by AI, which I used as a tool to study the structure of the code, understand the logic, and learn how these features work in practice.
+It was developed as part of my learning journey in programming and web development.
+The implementation was assisted by AI, which I used as a tool to understand the structure of the code, learn the logic, and study how the features work in practice.